snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 Did you see our Spark Job project?
 Catch up on our newly released Version 0.3.0 of the [spark-example-project](https://github.com/snowplow/spark-example-project).

-This project builds upon our original [amazon-kinesis-tutorial](http://snowplowanalytics.com/blog/2014/01/15/amazon-kinesis-tutorial-getting-started-guide/) post.
+Like to read more on what we're doing with Kinesis at Snowplow?
+We've built another demonstration application here in our original [amazon-kinesis-tutorial](http://snowplowanalytics.com/blog/2014/01/15/amazon-kinesis-tutorial-getting-started-guide/) post.

-Recently, we detailed our [first-experiments-with-spark](http://snowplowanalytics.com/blog/2015/05/21/first-experiments-with-apache-spark/).
+We are also building useful tools for the Spark platform.
+Recently, we detailed our [first-experiments-with-spark](http://snowplowanalytics.com/blog/2015/05/21/first-experiments-with-apache-spark/) in this post.

 This simple streaming example has a simple event model.
 We are hoping to put some decision making into the processing pipeline in a future post, so stay tuned.

 MEOW